About

 Handbook chapters / Encyclopedia entries

-submitted (invited).
+accepted c (invited).
 The skeletons and dresses of writing systems: A (grapho)linguistic perspective on graphic structure and variation.
-In Paul Luna, Fiona Ross, Sue Walker, Vaibhav Singh, and Mariko Takagi (eds.), Bloomsbury Handbook of Global Typography.
+In Fiona Ross, Sue Walker, Paul Luna & Aaris Sherin (eds.), Bloomsbury Handbook of Global Typography.
 London: Bloomsbury.

-accepted b (invited).
+accepted d (invited).
 Phonographic writing systems.
-In Olga C. M. Fischer, Pamela Perniss, and Kimi Akita (eds.), Handbook of iconicity in language.
+In Olga C. M. Fischer, Pamela Perniss & Kimi Akita (eds.), Oxford Handbook of Iconicity in Language.
 Oxford: Oxford University Press.
+[Preprint PDF]

 2022.
 Grammatiknazi.
 In Forschungsgruppe Diskursmonitor und Diskursintervention (ed.), Diskursmonitor.
 Glossar zur strategischen Kommunikation in öffentlichen Diskursen.
 [Publisher]